mrtnrdl/awesome-free-cybersecurity/README.md

 ## Hands On Labs
 - [TryHackMe](https://tryhackme.com/) (Cert) This website provides many hands on labs about different cybersecurity topics.
 They also have a lot of good courses combining theory and practice.
 Some more advanced courses may be paid only.
 - [Hack The Box](https://www.hackthebox.com/) (Cert) This website provides many hands on labs about different cybersecurity topics.
 They are not as guided as some of the TryHackMe courses, but have really good machines.
 Some more advanced courses may be paid only.
-- [VulnHUb](https://www.vulnhub.com/) They provide free to download vulnerable machines.
+- [VulnHub](https://www.vulnhub.com/) They provide free to download vulnerable machines.
 - [YesWeHack Dojo](https://dojo-yeswehack.com/learn) This website offers many lessons targeting specific CWEs and Bug Categories that are highly relevant for Bug Bounty Programs.
 In addition to that, there are monthly challenges where the winner gets free Swag.
+- [hextree.io](https://www.hextree.io/) A Website that offers several different courses for free as well as some paid ones.
+Reverse Engineering (free), Hardware Hacking (free), Web Security and Android (free).

 ## Pentesting
-- [APISec UNiversity](https://www.apisecuniversity.com/) (Cert) Free couses about API pentesting and security.
+- [APISec UNiversity](https://www.apisecuniversity.com/) (Cert) Free courses about API pentesting and security.
 - [Ethical Hacking Essentials](https://codered.eccouncil.org/course/ethical-hacking-essentials?logged=false) (Cert) Fundamentals course about Ethical Hacking on EC-Councils Code Red.
 - [Android Bug Bounty Hunting like a rat](https://codered.eccouncil.org/course/android-bug-bounty-hunting-hunt-like-a-rat?logged=false) (Cert) Fundamentals course about Android Pentesting and Bug Bounty Hunting on EC-Councils Code Red.
 - [Cisco- SkillasForAll Ethical Hacker](https://skillsforall.com/course/ethical-hacker?courseLang=en-US) (Cert) A self study course about the basics of Ethical Hacking.